 Workshop for Doctoral Students in the Department of Anthropology, Ilia State University sponsored by the American Research Institute of the South Caucasus.

 June 28: A Critical Cultural Studies for/of the Global South

 Virtual presentation + introductions.
-The presentation is open to the public.
-For registration, please RSVP to: rayyaelz[at]gmail.com
+The presentation was open to the public.

 June 29: Workshop